Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/nft-marketplace/smart-contract.rst

     /// Allows for transferring the token specified by TransferParams.
     ///
-    /// This function is the typical buuy function of a Marketplace where one account can transfer an Asset by paying a price.
+    /// This function is the typical buy function of a Marketplace where one account can transfer an Asset by paying a price.
     /// The transfer will fail of the Amount paid is < token_quantity * token_price
     #[receive(
         contract = "Market-NFT",